 The Art of Maria Hupfield

-As a viewer informed by Western art history, it’s hard not to think of Joseph Beuys when presented with grey industrial felt in an art gallery.
+As a viewer informed by Western art history, chances are that Joseph Beuys will come to mind when you see grey industrial felt presented in an art gallery.
 But, Maria Hupfield puts a crack in that canon with her approach to this material.
-When asked about her work’s relationship to Beuys, her reply is refreshingly nonchalant in its dismissal.
-She’s not interested in the myth-making at the root of Beuys practice.
+When asked her thoughts about Beuys, her reply is refreshing in its dismissal of the artist’s influence and the myth-making at the root of his practice.
 As a woman, as Anishnaabe growing up in rural Canada, her work draws on Indigenous traditions, personal history and very real experience.

-However, within the white walls, I can’t help but draw comparisons.
-Whether with intent or not, Hupfield brings new meaning to THE felt suit with her Snow Suit and Jingle Spiral, a ceremonial garment made to be activated though movement.
-Hupfield claims this heavily-coded material for herself and, in so doing, offers a welcome transgression to Western tradition.
-She challenges us to question whose story informs the grand narrative we call art history.KW
+Hupfield claims this heavily-coded material for herself and, in so doing, offers a welcome transgression to Western tradition, and challenges us to question whose story informs the grand narrative we call art history.KW